dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 Unlike languages like Java where the class is the only unit of program organization, in Dart, a library is itself an entity that users work with directly, import, and think about.
-That makes the library a great place for documentation that introduces the reader to the main concepts and functionality provided within.
+That makes the `library` directive a great place for documentation that introduces the reader to the main concepts and functionality provided within.
 Consider including:

 * A single-sentence summary of what the library is for.
 * Explanations of terminology used throughout the library.